noahwenck/LinearAlgebra/README.md

 ### todo
 1. Develop Frontend (Function over beauty)
-2. Implement Row Reduction after matrix setup
+2. Implement Row Reduction after matrix setup (rethink how to implement)
 3. Configure Gradle
 4. PMD? cant believe I actually put that on a todo list to add to this
 5. Row reduction is the focus, but consider other topics